djkaty/Il2CppInspector/README.md

 * `using Il2CppInspector.Reflection` to use `TypeModel`.
 * `using Il2CppInspector.Model` to use `AppModel`.

-See the source code for further details.
-Tutorials coming soon.
+See the source code for further details or the tutorials above.

 ### Extending Il2CppInspector's Python output to support other targets